wasn-eu/CubeCell_Getting_Started/README.md

 </p>
 - connect the micro USB of the USB board to your computer

-If you have a CubeCell board just connect the micro USB to your computer
+If you have a Indoor/ModularNode or CubeCell board just connect the micro USB to your computer

 ## Use CubeCell Configurator to upload firmware